-A company incorporated in Ireland on or after 1 January 2015 is tax resident in Ireland unless, under the terms of a double tax treaty, it is considered to be tax resident elsewhere.
-For companies incorporated prior to 1 January 2015, there is a transitional period until 31 December 2020 where, subject to certain exceptions, tax residence is broadly based on where the central management and control of the company (i.e. the strategic decision-making) is maintained.
+A company incorporated in Ireland is tax resident in Ireland unless, under the terms of a double tax treaty, it is considered to be tax resident elsewhere.

 A non-Irish incorporated company may still be resident in Ireland for tax purposes if it satisfies the central management and control test.
 Factors important to satisfying the test include the location at which the meetings of the board of directors take place and the tax residence of the directors of the company.